 In tree-shaped polyominoes, finding a constructible path is easy.
 For simple polyominoes, additional arguments and data structures lead to a similar result.

-▶ Theorem 11.
-In simple polyominoes, finding the longest of all shortest paths that are sequentially constructible takes $O(N^2 \log N)$ time.
+▶ Theorem 4.6.
+Finding the longest of all shortest paths that are sequentially constructible can be found in $O(N^2 \log N)$ time.

-See full version [4] for details.
+See Appendix B for details.